Kotlin/kotlin-by-example/examples/05_stdlib/05_existential.md

 </div>

-1. Define collection of numbers.
+1. Defining a collection of numbers.
-2. Whether there is an element less than `0`.
+2. Checking if there are negative elements.
-3. Whether there is an element greater than `6`.
+3. Checking if there are elements greater than `6`.

 ### Function `all`

-Function `all` returns `true` iff all elements in collection matching the given predicate.
+Function `all` returns `true` if **all** elements in collection match the given predicate.

 <div class="language-kotlin" theme="idea" data-min-compiler-version="1.3">